happycod3r/fzf-tools/README.md

 - After selecting the scripts with `fzf` and storing them in the `$selected_scripts` array, we check if any scripts were selected `("${#selected_scripts[@]}" -eq 0)`.
 If no scripts were selected, we display a message and return.
 - If one or more scripts were selected, we iterate over the `$selected_scripts` array and execute each script individually.
 The execute permission is set on each script before executing it.
 - The `case` statement determines the file extension of each script and executes it with the corresponding interpreter.
+- The default case of the the `case` statement lets the user know that the interpreter they need to run the selected script isn't installed and/or where to get it.

 To use `fzf-exec-scripts` supply it with the desired directory of your script/s and file extensions as parameters.
 When providing a file extension/s be sure to leave out the prepended '`.`' on the extension/s as you only need the extension name by it self  (e.g. `.sh` -> `sh` | | `.js` -> `js`) .
 For example:
 ```bash